California State Route 49: Route description

 SR 49 then intersects the eastern end of SR 16 before passing through the city of Plymouth.
 The highway continues through Enterprise before crossing into El Dorado County and passing through the towns of Nashville, El Dorado, and Diamond Springs (the latter two as Pleasant Valley Road) before entering Placerville.
 SR 49 traverses downtown on Pacific Street and Main Street before continuing onto Spring Street, where it intersects the US 50 expressway at-grade before continuing north as Georgetown Road.

 As it leaves the Placerville city limits, SR 49 intersects the southern terminus of SR 193 before continuing northwest as Coloma Road into the town of Coloma.
 In Coloma, the highway intersects with SR 153, a spur route to the Marshall Gold Discovery State Historic Park.
 SR 49 then continues through Lotus before turning north at Pilot Hill and intersecting the northern terminus of SR 193 at Cool.
-SR 49 continues through the Auburn State Recreation Area before crossing into Placer County and entering the city of Auburn as High Street for a very short distance before turning west on Elm Avenue.
-SR 49 continues onto I-80 west at an interchange for a very short distance until the interchange at exit 119B where SR 49 departs from I-80.
+SR 49 continues through the Auburn State Recreation Area before crossing into Placer County and entering the city of Auburn as High Street for a short distance before turning west on Elm Avenue.
+SR 49 continues onto I-80 west at an interchange briefly until the interchange at exit 119B where SR 49 departs from I-80.
 SR 49 then continues almost due north out of the Auburn city limits.

 SR 49 continues north, crossing into Nevada County and passing through Higgins Corner and Forest Springs.
 SR 49 becomes a freeway and enters the city of Grass Valley, where it then runs concurrently with SR 20 and interchanges with the northern end of SR 174.
 The SR 49/SR 20 concurrency continues as a freeway into Nevada City.
-SR 49 then splits from SR 20 at an at-grade intersection just after the freeway ends heads west out of Nevada City.
+SR 49 then splits from SR 20 at an at-grade intersection just after the freeway ends and heads west out of Nevada City.

 SR 49 goes over the South Branch of the Yuba River near the Malakoff Diggins State Historic Park.
 SR 49 continues through the towns of Sweetland and North San Juan, where it crosses into Yuba County and enters Tahoe National Forest.
 The route goes through Log Cabin and Camptonville.
-SR 49 then crosses into Sierra County, where it passes through Goodyears Bar, Downieville, and Sierra City on its forest journey.
+SR 49 then crosses into Sierra County, where it passes through Goodyears Bar, Downieville, and Sierra City through forested terrain.
 After passing near Kentucky Mine Historic Park, SR 49 goes through Bassetts and Haskell Creek, then shares a wrong-way concurrency with SR 89 briefly through Sattley and Sierraville.
 SR 49 then leaves the forest as Loyalton Road, passing through the city of Loyalton and intersecting CR A24 before crossing into Plumas County as Vinton Loyalton Road, where SR 49 ends at SR 70 in the town of Vinton.